ssbagi/Timing/README.md

 ## Top Level Analysis (LEVEL 0 DEBUG)

 Level 0 : Debug Analysis.
+- In the Source/Image section we observe similar stuff.
+The Paths might have few levels as similar cells present in the path like kind of root path.
-Instead of reading 1000 of clk path reports and stuff.
-SOmetimes the clk path may be same for many paths like at the end like 10 or 20 levels may change.
-So, there is a pattern in the path also.
-In the Source/Image section we observe similar stuff.
+- The clk path may be same for many paths like at the end like 10 or 20 levels may change.
+If we optimize the root path cells then multiple paths are already optimized further.

 Based on the Report like : In below we observe the cell name followed by pin :